arpan-s-dev/instagram-pipelining/README.md

 # Instagram Pipelining

 Local scripts that pull **your saved Instagram Reels and posts**, then turn them into markdown notes you can search.
-I use it to find events, internship stuff, and tool links I saved months ago and then forgot about.
+I use it to find events, niche tech updates, and tool links that I saved months ago and then forgot about.

 Nothing is uploaded.
 Media and notes stay on disk.